Winston Frederick Churchill Guest

-Winston Frederick Churchill Guest (May 20, 1906 – October 25, 1982), was an Anglo-American polo champion and a member of the Guest family of Britain.
+Winston Frederick Churchill Guest (May 20, 1906 – October 25, 1982) was an Anglo-American polo champion and a member of the Guest family of Britain.

 Early life

 Winston Frederick Churchill Guest was born on May 20, 1906, to Frederick Guest (1875–1937), a British politician, and Amy Phipps.
 His mother was the daughter of Henry Phipps, Jr., an American businessman and philanthropist.
 His paternal grandfather was Ivor Guest, 1st Baron Wimborne (1835–1914), a Welsh industrialist.
+His paternal grandmother was Cornelia Guest, Baroness Wimborne, a philanthropist in Dorset, England.
 His great-grandfather was John Spencer-Churchill, 7th Duke of Marlborough, making him a first cousin once removed of British Prime Minister Winston Churchill.

 His brother, Raymond R. Guest (1907–1991), was the United States Ambassador to Ireland from 1965 to 1968, who married three times.

 In 1918, during World War I, his mother turned over their London home, Alford House on Park Lane, to be used by the American Red Cross as a hospital for the American Navy.
 In 1919, his parents entered into a separation agreement and his mother received custody of him, thereafter living in the United States.
 He graduated from Yale University in 1927 and received a law degree from Columbia University in 1942.